How to Apply to Centenary

 ACT or SAT Score

-American College Test (ACT) and/or Scholastic Aptitude Test (SAT I) results sent directly to Centenary College from the testing service (we will also consider scores that are listed on an official high school transcript as official)
+American College Test (ACT) and/or Scholastic Aptitude Test (SAT) results should be sent directly to Centenary College from the testing service (we will also consider scores that are listed on an official high school transcript as official).
+Please send all test scores; Centenary will use your superscore for scholarship consideration.

 • ACT Code for Centenary: 1576